yashmurty/go-fun/db-connections-limit/README.md

 | RDS Proxy  | max_con=45 | 1000                | 30 seconds           | 818         | Error 9501: Timed-out waiting to acquire database connection |
 | RDS Proxy  | max_con=45 | 200                 | 3 seconds            | 0           | -                                                            |
 | RDS Proxy  | max_con=45 | 1000                | 3 seconds            | 0           | -                                                            |

+### Conclusion

+It is clear that if we use RDS Proxy, we can handle requests up to `~3 to 4 times more` of what we would have by directly connecting to the database instance.

+The benefit that we identified here was the connection pooling offered by RDS Proxy.
+While it can be noted that `golang` for instance has it's own built-in mechanism for handling connection pooling efficiently, but in my view it may not work as intended when there are multiple instances of our backend running on different machines.
+We would then have to manually divide our `max_connections` by total backend instances that are running and set this value in `db.SetMaxOpenConns(N)` so that we can avoid creating too many connections across all the separate instances.

+### Conclusion for Serverless Environment

+Let us also take the case of **serverless environment**.

+Here the instances spin up and die down quite frequently.
+So even a single running instance might lose it's stateful information (like connection state) quite quickly.
+This would lead to frequent open and close connection requests.
+Unlike the above proposal, we may no longer be able to manually determine the `SetMaxOpenConns(N)` since any number of serverless instances could spin up depending on the load.

+In such a scenario, the only solution in our view would be to rely on `RDS Proxy` to take care of connection pooling efficiently.
+The database would no longer experience frequently opening and closing connections hence wasting less of it's memory on connection management.
+At the same time, as we noted in these test results, `RDS Proxy` can handle connection requests greater than that available under the `max_connections` limit.